Flavonol 7-O-beta-glucosyltransferase

-Thus, the two substrates of this enzyme are UDP-glucose and flavonol, whereas its two products are UDP and flavonol 7-O-beta-D-glucoside.
+The enzyme characterised from Chrysanthemum segetum uses UDP-glucose to transfer a glucose unit to a specific phenolic hydroxy group of a flavonol, giving the corresponding flavonol 7-O-β-D-glucoside, with uridine diphosphate (UDP) as a byproduct.
+For example, quercetin is converted to quercimeritrin:

 This enzyme belongs to the family of glycosyltransferases, specifically the hexosyltransferases.
 The systematic name of this enzyme class is UDP-glucose:flavonol 7-O-beta-D-glucosyltransferase.
 This enzyme is also called UDP-glucose:flavonol 7-O-glucosyltransferase.